paramraghavan-sparkpost/sparksql-awsglue/tip_tricks.md

 - widening transforamtion marks a stage, there is a stage for each partition and stages run in parallel

 ## Action
+- Action is when DAG execution is initiated.
 - Actions triggers a job.
 Action marks a job.
 Jobs run in sequence
 - these are - read, write, collect, take, count